erikorlowski/cscie97/cscie97/asn2/Design.md

 ### Script Execution
 __Requirement: Script Validation__
-Before executing a command script, the following elements of the script shall be validated:
+While executing a command script, the following elements of the script shall be validated:
 * The syntax of each command
 * The uniqueness property of each name
 * The existence of each specified object

-If any of these validation checks fail, the script shall not execute and an informative error message shall be displayed to the user.
+If any of these validation checks fail, the script shall stop at the current point of execution and display an error indicating where the script stopped running.

-_Rationale:_ Users of this product are likely to be non-technical, so it would be frustrating for them to have a script partially run and need to create a new script to only run the parts that failed.
+_Rationale:_ Users of this product will not interact directly with this API and other services are likely to interact with this API through single calls and not long scripts.
+Therefore the extra effort to ensure a failed script execution does not have any side effects is not neccessary.

 __Requirement: Script Confirmation__
 After successfully executing a command script, a message shall be displayed to the user indicating that the script ran successfully.